How to Facilitate a Remote Workshop on Cognitive Biases

 As mentioned above, once we have the boards, then facilitation is about going from left to right through the board.

-The rest of the workshop is the same as the non remote one.
+The rest of the workshop is the same as the non-remote one.
 Instead of having them work in groups around a table, we send them to break out rooms.
 Then close those rooms to send everyone back to the main room.
-Twice.
 During the group sessions, Laurence and I would jump from one group to another.
 We checked everything was okay with instructions, if they had questions.
-Occasionally we also give some examples for some of the biases if people can’t find any.
+Occasionally we also give some examples for some biases if people can’t find any.

 For the presentation, people used their microphone.
 Since everything was on Miro, I was sharing their boards.
 This avoids wasting time with technical issues of screen sharing.
 But this might not be possible if people are working on something outside of Miro for example.